jordan52/trickykegstands/src/site/checklist.md

 find . -name "\*old\*" -exec bash -c "mv \$1 \'echo \$1 | sed s/old/new/\'" - {} \;

+* write a large file filled with zeros on a mac dd if=/dev/zero of=output.dat bs=1024 count=10000000
+* say you want to run it in the background then watch it run.
+* nohup dd if=/dev/zero of=zeros.dat bs=1024 count=10000000&
+* then run watch -n 5 --differences ls -lah
+* or you could run watch -n 5 kill -USR1 \<pid\>

 * Reroute port 8080 to 80
 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080 then run